German False Friends List- German words that SOUND like English

 Art

-in German “art” is Kunst
+The German word for “art” is Kunst.

 This museum contains Kunst (art) of Modern style (art).